Before the Bedouins

 I started doing more solo rock / classical / blues shows at that time, and was honoured to appear at two benefit concerts at the Rialto Theatre that Sheldon Kagan put on for the Cummings Centre and for the Shield of Athena.
 Other performers included dancers of the Bolshoi Theatre, classic big bands and Montreal singing legends Matt Mardini, Pierre Perpal and Nancy Martinez.

 What does the future bring for the Bedouins?
 Well Mo'Roccan the Blues, the album of our 2006 show at Avanti is finished and it is a MASTERPIECE.
-Engineer Peter Bowering and I spent the better part of two years on it, and along with additional tracks added with the help of Jerry Mercer, Snooky Alston, Stu Patterson, Sharon Blauer and a horn section it is ready for release on January 23rd, 2022 at 7PM Montreal time here.
+Engineer Peter Bowering and I spent the better part of two years on it, and along with additional tracks added with the help of Jerry Mercer, Snooky Alston, Stu Patterson, Sharon Blauer and a horn section, we launched it HERE.
 I can't wait for you to hear it!!!

 MEANWHILE I love spending time with my beautiful wife, my amazing MeeMee and my three wonderful grandchildren.
 I have two in Israel, Amit (my eldest) Ofir (my youngest) who I miss terribly, and one in Montreal: AidenWaiden (who is not only spoiled rotten for living close to Papa and Savta, but get some serious stage time too)!